-In 2020, the average cost of a California liability-only auto policy with Progressive was $118 per month.** Keep in mind that your rate varies based on many factors, including your zip code, driving history, coverage selection and the number of vehicles on your policy.
+In 2020-2021, the average cost of a California liability-only auto policy (single driver/single car) with Progressive was $68 per month.** Keep in mind that your rate varies based on many factors, including your ZIP code, driving history, coverage selection, and the number of vehicles on your policy.

 Can I get cheaper car insurance in California through discounts?

-Progressive offers several discounts to California drivers, including:
+Progressive offers several auto insurance discounts to California drivers, including: